cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

 ==================================

-In order to develop music21 and stay current with updates to the latest versions, it is necessary to modify code using SVN for Eclipse.
+In order to develop music21 and stay current with updates to the latest versions, it is necessary to modify code using Git for Eclipse.

 **IMPORTANT: BEFORE BEGINNING, UNINSTALL ALL EXISTING VERSIONS OF MUSIC21.
 ADDITIONAL VERSIONS OF MUSIC21 INSTALLED IN OTHER LOCATIONS CAN CAUSE DIRECTORY